Chrysanthemum, Pyrethrin, and Getting Rid of Head Lice

 The Persian chrysanthemum or painted daisy (Chrysanthemum coccineum) is also used as a source of pyrethrin.
-It contains a much lower content of the chemical than the Dalmatian chrysanthemum, however.
-Its flower resembles a daisy and is white, pink or red in colour.
+It contains a much lower content of the chemical than its relative, however.
+Its flower resembles a daisy and is white, pink, or red in colour.

 Chrysanthemums whose flowers look like daisies and produce an insecticide are sometimes known as pyrethrums because they were once classified in the genus Pyrethrum.
-The word pyrethrum is also used as a name for the raw insecticidal material produced by the plant.
-One of the active ingredients in pyrethrum is the chemical named pyrethrin.
-Although the word pyrethrin is often used in the singular, there are actually several types of pyrethrins.
+The raw insecticidal material produced by the plant is also known as pyrethrum.
+The material contains the chemical named pyrethrin.
+Although the word "pyrethrin" is often used in the singular, several varieties of the chemical exist.

 Both dried and powdered chrysanthemum flowers and an extract obtained from them are used to kill insects.
 The pyrethrin is located in the seed cases of the flowers.
 In some countries pyrethrums are an important cash crop due to their ability to make a safe insecticide.